 Interactive Sky Chart

-Create a custom naked-eye map of the whole sky for any place on Earth, at any time of day or night, on any date from 1600 to 2400.
-Our Interactive Sky Chart works in most Java-enabled Web browsers.
+Create a custom naked-eye map of the whole sky for any place on Earth, at any time of day or night, for any year between 1600 to 2400.
+Our Interactive Sky Chart requires Java to work.

 See How to Link to S&T's Interactive Sky Chart for instructions on building links to the applet preset to your favorite observing location.